borodark/ie7860/README.md

 The Thyroid data has 21 input features.

-####  The first desing is `21-32-32-1`
+####  The first design is `21-32-32-1`

 * 32 neurons in the first hidden layer
 * 32 neurons in the second hidden layer

-The design is not stable: the network collapses if more then 6 epocs is given.
+The design is not stable: the network collapses if more than 6 epocs is given.

 ##### The process of the fitting